Diffusing to Coordinate: Efficient Online Multi-Agent Diffusion Policies: Details about the Experiments

 Moreover, in terms of computational cost, although hardware variations introduce some noise in wall-clock measurements, OMAD generally exhibits superior performance compared to HASAC and HATD3 within equivalent timeframes.
 Nevertheless, developing techniques to further optimize the wall-clock training efficiency of diffusion-based agents remains a vital direction for enhancing the scalability of this framework.

-It is worth noting that this work explicitly focuses on efficient online multi-agent coordination within the continuous control domain, as validated by extensive experiments on representative benchmarks.
-Extending the framework to discrete action spaces (e.g., via discrete diffusion) presents a promising avenue for future research to further broaden its applicability.
+{It is worth noting that this work explicitly focuses on efficient online multi-agent coordination within the continuous control domain.
+To this end, our framework is validated on representative continuous benchmarks, including MPE and MAMuJoCo, which pose highly complex coordination challenges through continuous physical coupling.
+We deliberately exclude discrete-action benchmarks, e.g., SMAC, as our continuous-time diffusion framework is structurally tailored for continuous action spaces.
+Extending this framework to discrete environments (e.g., via discrete diffusion variants or categorical mappings to evaluate on tasks such as SMAC) presents a promising avenue for future research to further broaden its applicability.}